 The teaching methods include tutor presentations, small group work, student led presentations, seminars and workshops, project work, and tutorials.
 All students undertake classes on quantitative and qualitative data analysis and there is substantial ‘hands-on’ experience in methods of data collection and analysis.
 Dissertation supervision supports students in identifying research questions, selecting areas for literature review, carrying out field work, and reviewing drafts of the dissertation.
 Supported ICT sessions are provided by Department of Education staff and sessions on literature access skills (including electronic searches) are provided by Bodleian Education Library staff.

 This course is recognised as providing a high quality comprehensive grounding in educational and social research methods, and can be the first year of an ESRC ‘1 + 3’ studentship.
-Please note progression from MSc Education (RDM) to DPhil is not automatic – students will be required to apply for admission to DPhil by the January application deadline in the year preceding the start date of their DPhil.
+Please note progression from MSc Education (RDM) to DPhil is not automatic – students will be required to apply for admission to DPhil by the relevant January deadline in the year preceding the start date of their DPhil.